The Cider Institute is a non-profit organization...

 This overall initiative is designed to build on the training provided in North America since 2003 by Mitchell F&D Limited's Cider & Perry Academy (CPAC), a UK-based training organization specializing in cider & perry production.

-In addition to developing & providing training from foundation skills through to Master Cider Maker, this initiative will also look to facilitate and develop other mechanisms for skills & technology development & transfer.
+In addition to developing & providing training from Foundation skills through Advanced to Master Cider Maker™, this initiative will also look to facilitate and develop mechanisms for skills & technology development & transfer.

-To drive this initiative forward, an initial group board has been formed to include members of the North American Cider Industry, Cider & Perry Academy (CPAC), New York State Agricultural Experiment Station (NYSAES) and the Northwest Agriculture Business Center (NABC).
-We have two education partners currently on the board from Oregon State University and Cornell University.
+To drive this initiative forward, a board of directors was formed to include members of the North American Cider Industry, Cider & Perry Academy (CPAC), Cornell University, and the Northwest Agriculture Business Center (NABC).
+We have additional education partners on our curriculum planning team from Brock University and Washington State University.

 The specific functions of The Cider Institute are to: